soxfox42/soxfox.me/content/blog/nanochat/index.md

 {{< figure src="d_m.png" caption="d_m, who created Nanochat [wrote one in Uxntal](https://git.phial.org/d6/nanochat/src/branch/main/client.tal)." >}}
 {{< figure src="moonchat.png" caption="[Moonchat](https://git.sr.ht/~olive/moonchat), by olive, is written in Lua using Love2D." >}}

+There are [several others](https://git.phial.org/d6/nanochat#clients), written in various languages and using various toolkits.

 # The Protocol

 I said you can use Nanochat without a real client, and it's a great way to understand the protocol, so let's do it!